 - Topping: whipped cream (coconut or dairy), grated chocolate, cinnamon stick for added flavour

 1. Give your almond milk bottle or container a REALLY good shake and measure 2 cups.
 In a bowl, incorporate the almond milk, chia seeds and maple syrup.
 Mix with a fork until the seeds are evenly dispersed.
 Put in the refrigerator for 15 minutes to gel.
 If using chilled almond milk, put in fridge for 10 minutes.
+Time it so it doesn’t over gel.

 2. Transfer the raw cashews into a microwaveable bowl and cover them with water.
 Put a lid on and microwave on high heat for 3 minutes.
 Remove and strain the hot water with a meshed sieve.
 Rinse out the cashews in the meshed sieve under cold running water to cool them.
 Set aside.